leitbogioro/Tools/README.md

 <br />
 <br />

-**-mirror**: OS install files resource, you can select one which nearest for actual location of your server to upspeed installation.
+**-mirror "a valid linux DIST mirror url"**: OS install files resource, you can select one which nearest for actual location of your server to upspeed installation.
 <br />
 <br />